AlfredA93/orchard-farm-weather/README.md

 ## Credits
 ------
 ### **Code**
+Code credits are commented within the code, with a respective number referencing the numbers below.

 1. Code Institute for the deployment terminal templates.

 2. Historical Weather Data came from [NASA's Weather and Energy Data](https://power.larc.nasa.gov/data-access-viewer/) website.